clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/enable-user-space.rst

 =================

-To create a new user and set a password for that user, enter the following command as a root user:
+To create a new user and set a password for that user, enter the following commands as a root user:

 .. code-block:: console